Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: QCD Phase diagram

 Study of QGP phase, and exploration of QCD phase diagram in general, has acquired new dimensions with the arrival of relativistic heavy-ion collider experiments (RHICE).
 Heavy ions (e.g. Lead, Gold, etc.) are accelerated to ultra-relativistic speeds and made to collide, thereby creating a transient ultra hot and dense system of strongly interacting matter.
 For high enough center of mass energy, the temperatures are expected to be high enough for the creation of a thermalized system of quarks and gluons, the so called quark-gluon plasma (QGP) phase of QCD.
-These experiments have allowed unprecedented control over the properties of strongly interacting matter created reaching temperatures and densities which were only available so far in cosmos.
+These experiments have allowed unprecedented control over the properties of strongly interacting matter created, reaching temperatures and densities which were only available so far in cosmos.
 Controlled experiments have given wealth of knowledge about the system, from thermodynamic properties to transport coefficients, and even allow to study QCD matter in strong external electromagnetic field.

 The initial goal of these experiments was to find the QGP phase, hence the drive for larger and larger centre of mass energy.
 Indeed, from Super Proton Synchrotron (SPS) at CERN to Relativistic Heavy-Ion Collider (RHIC) at BNL, USA, and then to Large Hadron Collider (LHC) at CERN, center of mass energy per nucleon-nucleon pair has increased from few tens of GeV at SPS to 200 GeV at RHIC, and 5.36 TeV at LHC for nucleus-nucleus collisions.
 The temperatures reached at such energies have certainly been high enough to convincingly demonstrate creation of the QGP phase.
 However, increasing collision energy at the same time leads to lower baryon density for the produced system.
 This is because of asymptotic freedom of QCD, larger momentum transfer leads to weaker interaction, thereby reducing possibilities of baryon stopping in the produced system.
 The QGP system produced at ultra high energies, therefore, resembles more closely the QGP phase of the early Universe which also had very small baryon number density.